GIScience/measures-rest/README.md

 [`http://localhost:8080/api/measure-example/grid?resolution=14&bbox=7.86,48.16,9.53,50.63`](http://localhost:8080/api/measure-example/grid?resolution=14&bbox=7.86,48.16,9.53,50.63)

-Here, the bounding box is provided as minimum and maximum of the longitude and the latitude respectively.
+Here, the bounding box is provided as minimum and maximum of the longitude and the latitude respectively (more information below in the description of the parameters).
 As a result, a JSON file is returned which consists of the identifiers (IDs) of the grid cells (see [geogrid](https://github.com/giscience/geogrid)), as well as of the corresponding value of the measure:

 ```json
 {